gwnio/rg-archetype-alexa-aws-lambda/README.md

 ### Update Alexa Skill Application Id

 To get your Alexa skill id, Go to Amazon Developer -> Alexa -> Alexa Skills Kit - Get Started -> select the link **View Skill ID**.
-Go to **main.java.MainSpeechletRequestStreamHandler** and update the supported ids list in the class to contain you Alexa skill id.
+Go to **org.rg.archetype.lambda.alexa.MainSpeechletRequestStreamHandler** and update the supported ids list in the class to contain you Alexa skill id.

 ### Build jar